 What you think will happen and what really happens

 The world is very casual.
 And no one bats an eyelid that you didn’t dress up.
-No one is sniggering in the corner that you are still wearing the same clothes that you did all day.
-And no one certainly cares that you have not carefully and artfully applied a full face of makeup.
+No one is laughing in the corner that you are still wearing the same clothes that you did all day.
+And certainly, no one cares that you have not carefully and artfully applied a full face of makeup.

-What lasts from travelling are those memories, the cherished moment in time you will never forget, the connection you made with people or a place.
-You will not be thinking “Oh I wore that same jacket all the time!”
-In fact you will look at that jacket, when you find buried it at the back of the wardrobe never to see the light of day again, and all those memories will come flooding back.
+In fact, you will look at that jacket when you find it buried at the back of the wardrobe where you hoped it would never to see the light of day again, and all those memories will come flooding back.

 Travel is precious.
 It brings depth and richness to your life, and special moments you could never buy.